How to Make a Yoga Studio Schedule and Classes Timetable

 • Savasana

-Yoga class schedule for Advanced level should have the following yoga sequence
+The yoga class schedule for the advanced level should include the following yoga sequence:

 • Virasana